qcr/PenguinPi-robot/software/README.md

 Reboot your Raspberry Pi (`sudo reboot`).

 ### Connecting to the hotspot
 The ssid of the hotspot is set to `penguinpi:xx:xx:xx` where `xx:xx:xx` will correspond to the end of your MAC address.
+The MAC address is shown on the Pi's LCD screen.

 If you wish to change this, edit the `/etc/hostapd/hostapd.conf` file and change the following option: `ssid=myNewHotSp0t`.

 The default password is `egb439123`.
-It can be also changed in the `hostapd.conf` file.
+It can be also changed in the `/etc/hostapd/hostapd.conf` file.

 The IP address of the robot will be `192.168.50.5`.
 This will also be the default gateway IP for any device connecting to the hotspot.

-### Internet access troubleshoot
+### Internet access for the PenguinPi using the QUT Enterprise Network
-If you can connect to your PenguinPi, but cannot access internet, you may need to use the IAClient.
+If you can connect to your PenguinPi on the QUT network, but cannot access internet, you have to use the IAClient.
 You can set it up with by using `~/InternetAccessClient_Linux_ARM32v71-RaspberryPi_v4.0.250_QUT/IAClientConfigCmd` and entering your username and password.
 If the domain is empty, please enter `qut.edu.au`.
-You can then run `~/InternetAccessClient_Linux_ARM32v71-RaspberryPi_v4.0.250_QUT/IAClient`.
+You can then run `~/InternetAccessClient_Linux_ARM32v71-RaspberryPi_v4.0.250_QUT/IAClient` in a terminal and keep it open.

 ### Using ethernet cable
 The ethernet port can be used.
-It will be assigned an IP address from the DHCP server.
+It will be assigned an IP address from the DHCP server in your network (e.g. of the QUT DHCP server).
 If you need the IP address to stay the same, it is highly recommended you don't use a static IP, but try using a hostname.
 If you still must have a static IP address, do not edit the `/etc/network/interfaces` file.
-Since Raspian Jessie, you should use the `/etc/dhcpcd.conf` file to set a static IP address; to do so, follow these [instructions](https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address/74428#74428).
+Since Raspian Jessie, you should use the `/etc/dhcpcd.conf` file to set a static IP address; to do so, follow these [instructions](https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address/74428#74428) or [these ones](https://www.tomshardware.com/how-to/static-ip-raspberry-pi).

 If you want access the internet over the PenguinPis wifi hotspot (using the raspberry pi as a wifi router), you will have to enable IP forwarding.
 This is already enabled by default.